 They can well be full of malware, despite carrying the same “brand” name Electrum.
 That’s just how open-source software works.

 Web Based Multi-Altcoin Wallets

-Know the risks though: On Cryptonator the private keys are stored by a third party.
-You should not use Cryptonator as a safe long-term storage.
+Most web-based wallets, the private keys are stored by a third party.
+You should not consider these as a safe altcoin storage.

 Opt for blockchain.com or one of the multicoin wallets for smartphones like Exodus or Jaxx for a good ratio of convenience and security.

 - These days, just plain storing crypto is often not good enough.
 Most wallets mentioned in this article support crypto staking to earn you yield for storing your alt coins.

 - In case you are looking up wallets because you want to start trading, read our guide on the most common noob margin trading mistakes